-The DWS has indicated that the property is not within the service limits of the water system facilities and the existing water system facilities cannot support the subdivision at this time.
+The DWS has indicated that water is not available to the subject parcel, and the existing water system facilities cannot support the subdivision.
 Constructing water system improvements to extend the DWS facilities or provide a private water system to DWS standards for the pending 2-lot subdivision would be placing excessive demands upon the applicant because of the extensive improvements and additions required to upgrade the existing DWS water system facilities.
-And, at an elevation of approximately 2,400 feet above sea level, the drilling of wells and construction of other water system improvements to DWS standards would also be unreasonable for this subdivision.
+And, at an elevation of approximately 750 feet above sea level, the drilling of wells and construction of other water system improvements to DWS standards would also be unreasonable for this subdivision.